AnkitBaghel00/JavaScript-Mini-Project/README.md

 # JavaScript-Mini-Project
-These Js project is made with help of GreatStack Youtube channel , 30Days 30Js Projects Series
+These Js project is made with help of GreatStack Youtube channel(www.youtube.com/@GreatStackDev) , 30Days 30Js Projects Series